 Combine all of the ingredients in a blender to yield two 1-cup servings.

 Want to catch extra Z’s in the morning without sacrificing breakfast?
 Plan ahead by prepping overnight pumpkin oats.
 Wendy explains the combination of yogurt, raisins, pumpkin and cinnamon in this recipe is a delicious way to get essential nutrients like protein, iron and beta-carotene needed for optimal hair health.
 You can also sneak in some extra iron and up your protein intake with chia seeds, soy milk and dates.
-If you have fine hair, pair your iron packed breakfast with a densifying and plumping shampoo and conditioner from the Fullfyl collection.
+If you have fine hair, pair your iron packed breakfast with a lightweight and volumizing shampoo and conditioner from the Pure Volume collection.

 - 1 cup soy milk (or other milk alternative)